Davide-OttoneCasagrande/Call-Log-Handler/docs/drs.md

     - instaciable class
     - each intance rapresent one log
 - LogCollectionToJson
-    - instaciable class
-    - build a list of CallLogs by instancing a obj for each log
+    - build a list of CallLogs
 - IToDataStore
     - interface that expose the list for third party software